The higher goal a person pursues, the quicker his ability develops, and the more beneficial he will become to the society.

 Possibly you might need to create a morning routine that gets your day started on the right track.
-Or perhaps reading an inspiring book of quotes for 15 minutes per day will help you stay more motivated and focused.
+Or, perhaps reading an inspiring book of quotes for 15 minutes per day will help you stay more focused and motivated.
 Or, how about the habit of planning out your day the night before.
 This can certainly get the next day started on the right track.

 To help you develop these new habits and rituals, ask yourself the following questions:

-What specifically am I working towards? (your goal)
+What specifically am I working toward? (your goal)

-What tasks and activities do I need to focus on in order to achieve this goal?
+What tasks and activities do I need to focus on to achieve this goal?

 What helpful habits and/or rituals could I build that support those tasks and activities?

-Once you have specified what these habits and rituals will be, take the time now to lock them into your daily schedule to help you build a consistent routine that will generate the momentum you need to achieve your goal.
+Once you’ve specified what these habits and rituals will be, take the time lock them into your daily schedule.
+This will help you build a consistent routine that will generate the momentum you need to achieve your goal.

 Create Daily Reminders

-A fantastic and easy way to start building momentum toward your goal is to get into the habit of creating daily reminders for yourself about what you need to do to accomplish your goal.
+A fantastic and easy way to start building momentum toward your goal is to get into the habit of creating daily reminders.
+Use these daily reminders to keep you focused on highest priority activities.

-The key here is to post these reminders in a variety of place, ie. in the kitchen, bathroom, bedroom, office, shower, etc. The more times you can remind yourself about what it is you need to do or stay focused on, the greater momentum you will generate moving toward the attainment of your goal.
+The key here is to post these reminders in a variety of place, i.e., in the kitchen, bathroom, bedroom, office, shower, etc. The more reminders you can set the greater momentum you are likely to generate as you work on your goal.

 Review Your Goals Daily

-Another key idea that can help generate momentum by keeping you inspired over the long-haul is to regularly review your goal.
+Another fundamental idea that can help generate momentum is to regularly review your goal.

-You can for instance develop a daily ritual where you take time to write out your goal using words and doodles.
-Every day you write your goal out in this way, it will be a little different, and this is important because it will allow you to maintain a flexible approach moving forward.
+You can, for instance, develop a daily ritual where you take time to write out your goal using words and doodles.

-These daily reviews should also include a quick summary of the progress you have made the day before.
-This is helpful because it allows you to effectively measure what worked, what didn’t work and how you can potentially make changes moving forward.
+These daily reviews could also include a quick summary of the progress you made the day before.
+This is helpful because it allows you to effectively measure what worked, what didn’t work, and how you could potentially make changes moving forward.

 Create Flexible Deadlines

-Your daily reviews will allow you to see how you are progressing along your journey.
-These reviews might reveal that you’re on track, or they might reveal that things are not panning out as you had expected.
+Your daily reviews will help you assess your progress.
+For instance, these reviews might reveal that you’re on track or they might reveal that things are not panning out as you had expected.

-Above all else, it’s important that you resist the stubbornness trap.
-Your goal will never be a straight line moving from Point A to Point B. The line will instead be loopy, curved and may even get tangled in certain spots.
-As such it’s absolutely paramount to stay flexible along this journey.
-Only through a flexible approach will you keep building positive momentum moving forward.
+Remember though that your goal will never be a straight line moving from Point A to Point B. The line will instead loop, curve in on itself, and may even get tangled in certain spots.
+Given this, it’s absolutely paramount to stay flexible on this journey.
+Only with a flexible approach will you build the necessary momentum to achieve your goal.

 Whenever you hit a snag on the road toward your goal, don’t despair.
-There is something of value here for you.
-However, if you are not willing and able to ask the right kinds of questions, then you will not see the opportunities that lie in front of you.
+There’s always something of value to find.
+However, if you don’t ask the right kinds of questions, then you will never see the opportunities that lie before your eyes.

 What just happened?